 After you arrive at Maurice Bishop International Airport, clear customs, and retrieve your luggage, a complimentary airport transfer whisks you to the resort in about five minutes.
-You'll be guided to the Living Room for check-in.
-The resort offers newcomers who meet here twice daily orientation.
+You'll be guided to the hotel's living room for check-in.
+The resort offers newcomers twice daily orientation here.

 Accommodations at Sandals Grenada

-Couples choose from among the 225 rooms and suites in Sandals Grenada's three "villages" — housing clusters with some separate facilities — before arriving.
-As usual, Sandals has a dizzying number of room categories — 20 configurations spread across the property— so don't book until you know exactly what you're getting and get what you want.
+Choose from among Sandals Grenada's 225 rooms and suites in three "villages" (housing clusters) before arriving.
+These include a dizzying number of room categories — 20 configurations spread across the property— so know exactly what you're getting.
 These are the three sections:

 - Pink Gin Village, the original La Source resort, is the one closest to the beach and also the quietest above the ground-floor units.
-Bathrooms have been renovated and most quarters have a water view.
+Bathrooms have big round tubs and most quarters have a water view.

 All rooms and suites have mahogany furnishings, tiled floors, and soaking tubs.
-They also provide air conditioning, an amenity kit, hair dryer, telephone, ceiling fan, private bath and shower, IPod docking station, cable TV, coffee and tea maker, safe deposit box, and an iron and ironing board.
+They also provide air conditioning, an amenity kit, hair dryer, telephone, ceiling fan, private bath and shower with Red Lane Spa amenities, cable TV, coffee and tea maker, safe deposit box, and an iron and ironing board.
 Wi-fi is free to guests occupying Club Sandals or higher categories of accommodations.
 Butler service is available in the resort's 75 top suites.

 Dining at Sandals LaSource Grenada

-Sandals spun the globe to come up with nine dining options that include:
+Sandals spun the globe to come up with ten dining options that include: